N7ghtm4r3/BinanceManager/README.md

 ## Endpoints managers available

-- **(NO-Signed manager)**
-  - Market Data
-- **(Signed manager)**
-  - Wallet
-  - Spot Account/Trade
-  - Margin Account/Trade
-  - Fiat Endpoints
-  - C2C Endpoints
-  - Pay Endpoints
-  - Rebate Endpoints

-The other endpoints managers will be gradually released
+- All endpoints managers are available to be used

 ## Usage/Examples